 I always tell the truth about my mother if it comes up.
 I can tell anyone anything they want to know.

-Like a lot of undutiful daughters I consciously chose not to make babies thinking that I might let them down or hurt them.
-We dote on our dogs and enjoy theater, music and travel.
+Like a lot of daughters of toxic mothers, I consciously chose not to make babies thinking that I might let them down or hurt them.
+We dote on our dogs and enjoy theater, music, and travel.
 We entertain a lot.
 We laugh a lot.

-Describe your current relationship with your mother.
-Given your current levels of contact how are you viewed within your family?
+11. Describe your current relationship with your mother.
+Given your current levels of contact, how are you viewed within your family?